kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 #### Resize Status

-Resize status will be tracked via 2 new pod conditions: `PodResizePending` and `PodResizing`.
+Resize status will be tracked via 2 new pod conditions: `PodResizePending` and `PodResizeInProgress`.

 **PodResizePending** will track states where the spec has been resized, but the Kubelet has not yet allocated the resources.
 There are two reasons associated with this condition: